Sep 27 – Nov 20

 Geoversity’s GeoYear is an immersive gap year plus study-abroad alternative taking place in Panama.
-It draws on a 20-year track record of adventure-filled learning experiences working with youth leader organizations such as Global Brigades and Jane Goodall’s Roots & Shoots, and numerous educational, indigenous and scientific institutions such as the Smithsonian Tropical Research Institute, Harvard’s Department of Organismic and Evolutionary Biology, and the Guna General Congress, as well as global policy and business leaders.
+It draws on a 20-year track record of adventure-filled learning experiences working with youth leadership organizations such as Global Brigades and Jane Goodall’s Roots & Shoots, and numerous educational, indigenous, and scientific institutions such as the Smithsonian Tropical Research Institute, Harvard’s Department of Organismic and Evolutionary Biology, and the Guna General Congress, as well as global policy and business leaders.

 How GeoYear Learning is Different

 You will be immersed in Panama’s diverse ecologies and cultural systems, experiencing them and producing shared meaning through these equally diverse lenses:

 - Mythic storytelling traditions

 Throughout the program, you will work to identify and develop your own potential as a leader and co-creator in larger spheres of endeavor.
 You will experience hands-on collaborative design and innovation with “nature-inspired” methodologies like Biomimicry, Permaculture and integrated land management, “Teeming” for organizations, Biophilic and Living Buildings design, and Prosocial for managing common resources.

 Traveling over a thousand miles while maintaining carbon neutral status.